Skip to main content

 Accidents on Tryfan

-Finally, however, a word of warning about Tryfan.
+Finally, a word of warning about Tryfan.
 It’s an accident blackspot and there are many mountain rescue call-outs, accidents and deaths here.
 This is partly a freak of statistics – the more popular it is then the more accidents there will be, proportionately.
 However, there’s more to it than that.
 The North Ridge starts off as a benign and friendly path and many people start out with the intention of turning back if it gets too difficult.
 The harder climbing is nearer to the top however.
 By the time people want to turn back, finding the correct and safe way down is much more difficult than they expect.
 They stray onto the east or west faces and either have an accident or call out mountain rescue just in time before they do so.

 Most of the call-outs on Tryfan are to those attempting to descend the North Ridge.
 It’s not a mountain to be on alone if you don’t have the knowledge, skills or experience.
-The safest option for getting to the top if you are not familiar with the mountain, is to get a book a guided mountain walk up Tryfan.
+The safest option for getting to the top if you are not familiar with the mountain, is book a guided mountain walk up Tryfan.